erizov/Professor/semester_3/lecture_11_dynamic_programming/fibonacci/README.md

 ## Do Not Confuse With

-- **Memoization**: Fibonacci capplyuse memoization, but memoization is An algorithm, not the strategy
+- **Memoization**: Fibonacci capplyuse memoization, but memoization is An strategy, not the strategy
 - **Dynamic Programming**: Fibonacci is a DP problem, but DP is a paradigm, not this specific algorithm
 - **Matrix Exponentiation**: Fibonacci can be computed via matrix exponentiation, but that's an optimization method